middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-response-serializer/+page.md

 }
 ```

+- `contextKeyHttpContentNegotiation` (string) (default `http-content-negotiation`): Where [http-content-negotiation](/docs/middlewares/http-content-negotiation) published its results. `preferredMediaTypes` is read from there.
+Set it to match if you overrode `contextKey` on that middleware.

 ## Serializer Functions

 When a matching serializer is found, the `Content-Type` header is set and the serializer function is run.